 As always, the best ways to get a good rate are to buy a policy while you’re young and healthy, and to compare providers to make sure you’re getting the most value for your money.

-If you rely solely on your income to pay for your living expenses, it’s worth looking into short- or long-term disability insurance.
-These policies protect your income if something happens and you can no longer work.
+If you rely solely on your income to cover your living expenses, it’s worth looking into short- or long-term disability insurance.
+These policies protect your income if you become disabled and can no longer work.